Alfred Douglas-Hamilton, 13th Duke of Hamilton: Inheritance

+The substantial debts on the Scottish estates were eventually cleared in 1908, after which Alfred came into full possession of the whole of the net income from the Scottish Estates.
+In 1916 he initiated legal action against his cousin Lady Mary (then known as the Marchioness of Graham following her marriage to James Graham, Marquess of Graham) and the Trustees of the 12th Duke’s Will regarding the payment of death duties on the 12th Duke’s estates, alleging that the Trustees did not have the power to pay some £36,000 in estate and settlement duties on the estates inherited by Lady Mary from the income of estates which were inherited by the 13th Duke.

+During the early 20th century the Hamilton Estates Trust owned 41 coal leaseholds in Scotland, which produced annual royalties averaging £113,793 per year during the period from 1908 to 1918, upon which taxes and rates averaging £20,035 (excluding property tax) were levied each year.

+In 1922 the Duke disposed of 450 parcels of land comprising 19,363 acres of his estates in Scotland acres of the Hamilton Estates for approximately £330,000, most of which were purchased by the existing tenants of the estates who had been offered the right to buy their landholdings prior to auction.

-One property that did not leave the family was Hamilton Palace, the main family seat.
-The new Duke was also hereditary keeper of the Palace of Holyroodhouse.
+The 13th Duke's inheritance included Hamilton Palace, the main family seat.
+As Duke was also the hereditary keeper of the Palace of Holyroodhouse.
 However, the Duke offered Hamilton Palace to the Royal Navy during the First World War for use as a hospital.
 Following the end of the war it was considered necessary to demolish it due to subsidence, blamed on the family's own coal mines.
 Hamilton lived instead at Dungavel House, which had previously been a Hamilton shooting lodge on moorland close to Strathaven.

 Hamilton was honorary lieutenant-colonel of the 4th Battalion, Highland Light Infantry.

 He was also honorary colonel of the 6th Battalion, the Cameronians (Scottish Rifles).

 Hamilton died shortly after his 78th birthday, on 16 March 1940 at the family's property in Dorset, Ferne House.

 Family

 On 4 December 1901, at the parish church of Newton Tony, Wiltshire, Hamilton married Nina Mary Benita Poore, a daughter of Major Robert Poore.
 She was later the founder of the Animal Defence and Anti-Vivisection Society.
 They had four sons and three daughters: